operand/agency/README.md

 defining and integrating agent systems, allowing developers the freedom to experiment with different agent solutions as they desire.

-To risk an analogy for those familiar with the javascript ecosystem:
+A rough analogy for those familiar with the javascript ecosystem:

-* Libraries like LangChain are somewhat like the lodash library, providing a large set of tools for creating agents.
+* Libraries like LangChain are somewhat like the lodash library, providing a large set of tools for defining agent behavior.

-* `agency` strives to be more like the express framework, providing a minimal set of tools for creating agent systems.
+* `agency` strives to be more like the express framework, providing a minimal set of tools for creating entire agent-integrated systems from the ground up.

 ## What are some known limitations or issues?